pagedjs/pagedjs-website/src/content/journal/2022-11-17-SoLongAtScreen.md

 styles for the screen and the paper will stop hurting each other.

-## Enough with breaking change, we want features!
+## Enough with breaking changes, we want features!

 And features you’ll get!
-Here are the releases note from the merge requests, explained.
+Here are the release notes from the merge requests, explained.

 ### You can now have multiple nested named pages:

 Until now, you could only have one level of named page.
-This will fix that by allowing nested named page.
+This will fix that by allowing nested named pages.
 For example, if this is your html

 ```html
 <div class="content">